quanhoang-hybrbase/react-untitled-ui-core/docs/code-patterns.md

 ```
 **Rules**:
 - All prop name should be in lower case.
-- For External Props, Data Props, and Config Props, please remove the prop types (e.g. `data`, `config`, `external`) in their prop names.
-For example: "dataLabel" -> "label".
+- For External Props, Data Props, and Config Props, please remove the `data`, `config`, `external` prefixes in their prop names.
+For example: "dataLabel" -> "label", "dataIcon" -> "icon", "configPosition" -> "position"
 - For the icon type, use Icon type from lucide-react library
 - Do not include or combine any extra props of your own interpretation